Ruiyi666/Algo-Arena/docs/REPORT2.md

 - **Total**: 26.45 USD per Month

-Some Cost that may be ignored:
+Some Costs that may be ignored:
 - the backend server hosted on EC2 serves a restful API, and a websocket API.
-Theses APIs are used to communicate with the frontend between users.
+These APIs are used to communicate with the frontend between users.
 Which requires a lot of data transfer.
 However, the data transfer (requires Elastic IP) is a little bit complicated to calculate, so I ignore it here, and the cost will not exceed 7.3 USD per Month.

 ### Shutdown Cost